oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab3/lab3-configure-app-to-connect-to-basedb.md

 This lab requires completion of the following:

-* Setting Up Your Tenancy - After Oracle creates your tenancy in OCI, an administrator at your company will need to perform some setup tasks and establish an organization plan for your cloud resources and users.
+* Setting Up Your Tenancy - After Oracle creates your tenancy in OCI, an administrator at your company will need to perform some setup tasks and establish an organizational plan for your cloud resources and users.

 ## Task 1: Connect your Application Tier to Oracle Base Database Service.

-1. In the No-VNC Desktop Click on Activities, search for SQL Developer, Click on SQL Developer
+1. In the No-VNC Desktop, Click on Activities, search for SQL Developer, and Click on SQL Developer.

   ![Load SQL Developer](./images/load.sql.dev.png" ")